Plymouth Business School

 In this module, you will develop a broad understanding of the portfolio management with the focus on portfolio building and evaluation, portfolio risk and diversification.
 You will explore portfolio concepts such as: investors risk aversion, efficient frontier, capital asset pricing model.
 In addition, you will learn and discuss market efficiency, behavioural finance and fintech.

-This module explores the economic and financial implications of globalisation by examining contemporary topics in international trade and international financial markets.
-It enables the consideration the impact of the contemporary trading and financial system on areas key business decision making.
+This module explores the economic and financial implications of globalisation by examining contemporary topics in international financial markets and international trade.
+It enables the consideration of the impact of the contemporary financial and trading system on key areas for business decision making.

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.